By Madeline Bocaro

 “The experience and the memory of war was deeply imbedded in both our minds, and had become the springboard for our efforts to speak out for world peace.
 We did the ‘Bed-In for Peace, unaware of the fact that we made our beds then, for life.”

 – Yoko, 2019

-An early instance of the slogan was during John and Yoko’s second Bed-in for Peace – in Montreal, May 1969.
-A Canadian journalist named Joseph Glazner was invited to interview the Lennons.
-As he entered their hotel room, John and Yoko were on the floor drawing large signs to decorate the hotel suite – scribbling messages of love and peace.
-Glazner joined them by writing the French phrase, ‘La Guerre est finie’* (The War Is Over) which was the title of a 1967 French film starring Yves Montand.
-Glazner’s lettering was the first appearance of the words that inspired John & Yoko’s poster campaign seven months later.
+An early instance of the slogan was during the second Bed-in (May 1969).
+Joseph Glazner, an American Vietnam-era draft resister who relocated to Canada made his way into the Lennons’ hotel room on the first day of the Montreal Bed-in.
+John and Yoko were on the floor, drawing large signs to decorate the hotel suite – scribbling messages of love and peace.
+Glazner joined them by writing the French phrase, “La Guerre est finie” (The War Is Over) which was the title of a 1967 French film starring Yves Montand.
+Glazner’s lettering was the first appearance of the words that inspired John and Yoko’s poster campaign seven months later.